Let us help YOU get to the inbox like we've helped these others!

 When we say that we are the original email deliverability company and service, we aren’t just blowing smoke.
 We weren’t just in on the ground floor of email deliverability, we are the OG deliverability company.
 The one that helped to set the standards.
 The one who created the term ‘deliverability’!

-It all started back in the summer of ’03.
-Our founder and CEO, Anne Mitchell, had recently left her position as in-house counsel at MAPS, the first anti-spam blacklist, and had been brought in as CEO of Habeas, a startup that originally was intended to fight spam by using copyright and trademark law.
+It all started back in the summer of 2003.
+Our founder and CEO, Anne Mitchell, had recently left her position as in-house counsel at MAPS, the first anti-spam blocklist, and had been brought in as CEO of Habeas, a startup that originally was intended to fight spam by using copyright and trademark law.
 The way it was supposed to work was that email senders would license a special set of email headers from Habeas, which only they were allowed to include in the email that they sent, and then the inbox providers and spam filters would allow email bearing those headers to pass to the inbox.
 Of course, spammers would copy those headers and use them too, and then, the theory went, Habeas would sue them for copyright and trademark infringement.
 Anne was brought in because she was highly respected in both the email receiving community (ISPs, inbox providers, and spam filters) and the relatively new commercial email sending community (email marketers, etc.).

 This is when Anne realized that if anybody could get them to sit down and talk to each other, she was that somebody.
-It’s also when she coined the term ‘deliverability’, inviting a half-dozen C-level decision makers from the inbox providers and spam filters, and a half-dozen C-level decision makers from the email sending side, to what she called “the Email Deliverability Summit” (later dubbed Email Deliverability Summit I, as it quickly became clear that another, larger Email Deliverability Summit was going to have to happen, and fast.
+It’s also when she coined the term ‘deliverability’, inviting a half-dozen C-level decision makers from the inbox providers and spam filters, and a half-dozen C-level decision makers from the email sending side, to what she called “the Email Deliverability Summit” (later dubbed Email Deliverability Summit I, as it quickly became clear that second, larger Email Deliverability Summit was going to have to happen, and fast.
 That second summit was called Email Deliverability Summit II, and happened two months later.)

 In between the first and second Email Deliverability Summits, Anne left Habeas.
 Because the second summit had already been scheduled, Anne founded ISIPP to give the Email Deliverability Summits a home, and a sponsor.